Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 5. Accountable Care Organizations

 ACOs are provider networks that jointly manage patient populations and share financial responsibility for outcomes.
+ACOs often participate in Medicare and Medicaid services programs, reflecting the Centers for Medicare and Medicaid Services (CMS) goal to have 100% of all Medicare beneficiaries tied to quality or value by 2030.
 ACOs typically involve multiple practices, specialists, and sometimes hospitals working together under shared governance.
+Medicaid services are also increasingly integrated into value-based care frameworks, with CMS serving as a major driver of this transition.

 Financial Impact of Transitioning to Value-Based Care